Perspective by Jack Kelley

 And Esau’s descendants were given land east of the Jordan River that the Israelites were not allowed to take as their own.
 (Deut.
 2:4-6) But Ishmael didn’t inherit the covenant position and Esau didn’t get the Promised Land, and to them what they received, though generous, probably seemed like 2nd best.
 Far from encouraging them to forgive and forget, their anger was further inflamed.

 The land given to Esau became known as Edom because of its spectacular red rock mountains and, until their rebellion against God, Esau’s descendants thrived there.
 The final straw came when the Edomites took advantage of God’s punishment of Israel during the Babylonian wars.
 Thinking to finally get the coveted Promised Land, they sided with Nebuchadnezzar and cut off the Jews’ escape from the Babylonian armies, ambushing the fleeing Israelites and looting their homes.
-(Obadiah 1:10-14) As a result, Edom was destroyed to the last person, and the Nabateans, another of Ishmael’s descendants, took their land.
+(Obadiah 1:10-14) As a result, Edom was destroyed and the Nabateans, another of Ishmael’s descendants, took their land.

 We’ll Return After This Break